sourcegraph/sourcegraph-public-snapshot/doc/dev/documentation/separate_website.md

 # How to setup a separate website maintained by Sourcegraph

-  > 💡 Use this template to describe the steps engineers should follow to setup a separate website maintained by Sourcegraph.
+  > 💡 Use this template to describe the steps engineers should follow to set up a separate website maintained by Sourcegraph.

 ## 1. When do we need a separate website?